domenic/promise-tests/README.md

 I'd like this to run more easily in the browser, for libraries like [Ember][] or jQuery (even though in the latter case I've hacked together a [jsdom][]-based solution).

-I'd also like something less silly than requiring you to go in manually and change the adapter `require` line.
-Maybe a prompt, or maybe just loop through and run them all?

-Finally, it'd be cool to expand these tests to cover the behavior of deferreds, which are more or less the canonical promise-creation technique.
+There are other spec extensions that would be useful to test, e.g. the behavior of deferreds, which are more or less the canonical promise-creation technique.
 There are a few subtleties there regarding resolving a deferred with a pending promise that not everyone gets right.
-That's beyond the scope of Promises/A, but there's a reason I named the repo "promise-tests" instead of "promises-a-tests" :).

 [Ember]: https://github.com/emberjs/ember.js/commit/f7ac080db3a2a15f5814dc26fc86712cf7d252c8